 All employees and students are expected and required to obey the law, to comply with Midland College rules and with directives issued by an administrative official in the course of his or her authorized duties.
 Employees and students are expected to observe standards of conduct appropriate for an academic institution.

 When the Standards of Conduct regarding alcohol and drugs are violated, Midland College will impose, at a minimum, the following disciplinary action: (a) admonition and warning, (b) formal written warning, (c) loss of privileges, (d) formal disciplinary probation, (e) suspension, (f) dismissal.

-Specific information regarding more stringent sanctions is available in the Catalog and Student Handbook and Program Handbooks.
+Specific information regarding more stringent sanctions is available in the MC Catalog and Student Handbook and Program Handbooks.
 College-imposed sanctions are additional to any legal actions taken by local, state or federal authorities.

 Students living on Midland College campus are expected and required to obey the law and abide by the Midland College Campus Housing Regulations.